The Key Differences

 FlightScope Mevo+

-The FlightScope Mevo+ delivers the most data of any outdoor unit — 27 metrics including club and ball data, all from a radar system that tracks full ball flight.
-It's larger than the Garmin R10 and more expensive ($2,199), but if you want professional-grade outdoor data without a $25,000 TrackMan, this is where you look.
-Excellent for serious practice, coaching sessions, and on-range club comparisons.
+The FlightScope Mevo+ delivers the most data of any portable outdoor unit โ€” up to 27 metrics including club path, attack angle, and face angle, all from a Doppler radar system that tracks full ball flight.
+It's larger than the Garmin R10 and was priced around $1,299 (closeout) (check current price).
+Note: FlightScope has been transitioning this product line โ€” verify current availability and whether a successor model has been released before purchasing.
+For serious range practice, coaching sessions, and club comparisons, this class of unit is the benchmark.

 Can You Use One Monitor for Both?

-Yes — several units handle the indoor/outdoor transition well.
+Yes โ€” several units handle the indoor/outdoor transition well.
 But some handle it better than others, and one popular unit is outdoor-only.

 Best dual-use options

 SkyTrak+ transitions smoothly between indoor and outdoor use.
-Its hybrid camera/radar system adapts its measurement approach based on environment — cameras for indoor spin and launch data, radar for outdoor ball flight tracking.
+Its hybrid camera/radar system adapts its measurement approach based on environment โ€” cameras for indoor spin and launch data, radar for outdoor ball flight tracking.
 Indoor and outdoor accuracy are nearly identical, making it the best single-unit solution if you practice in both settings.

 Garmin R10 works in both environments, though it's noticeably better outdoors.
 Indoor carry distance estimates are less precise (the radar can't track full flight into a net), but it's still functional for casual indoor simulator play.
 If your primary use is the range with occasional garage sessions, the R10 is a practical choice.

-FlightScope Mevo+ works indoors and outdoors, though it needs a minimum of 8 feet of ball flight even indoors (some users install the net further back).
-Its "Indoor Mode" adjusts the algorithms for net use.
-Outdoor performance is where it excels.
+FlightScope Mevo+ works indoors and outdoors, though its Doppler radar needs a minimum of 8 feet of clear space before the ball reaches the net โ€” some users mount their net further back to accommodate this.
+Its "Indoor Mode" adjusts the distance calculations for net use.
+Outdoor ball-flight tracking is where the radar truly shines.
+Note: verify current availability as FlightScope has been updating this product line.

-Bottom line: If you need one unit for both indoor and outdoor use, the SkyTrak+ ($2,295) offers the best dual-use performance.
-On a budget, the Garmin R10 ($599) is the most practical compromise — excellent outdoors, functional indoors.
+Bottom line: If you need one unit for both indoor and outdoor use, the SkyTrak+ (around $1,995 โ€” check current price) offers the best dual-use performance.
+On a budget, the Garmin R10 (around $599 โ€” check current price) is the most practical compromise โ€” excellent outdoors, functional indoors.

 Indoor vs Outdoor Comparison